Bevan Spencer von Einem

-Bevan Spencer von Einem (born 29 May 1946) is a convicted child murderer and suspected serial killer from Adelaide, South Australia.
+Bevan Spencer von Einem (29 May 1946 – 5 December 2025) was an Australian convicted child murderer and suspected serial killer from Adelaide, South Australia.
 An accountant by profession, he was convicted in 1984 for the murder of 15-year-old Adelaide teenager Richard Kelvin, the son of local television and radio personality Rob Kelvin.
-Von Einem is serving life imprisonment.
-He was in G Block of Yatala Prison for decades but was transferred to Port Augusta Prison in the north of the state in 2007.
-Von Einem was a suspect in several other murders, but never formally charged in those cases.
+Von Einem served life imprisonment.
+He was in G Block of Yatala Prison for decades, but was transferred to Port Augusta Prison in the north of the state in 2007.

+Von Einem was a suspect in several other murders, but he was never charged in those cases.
+He died of natural causes in prison at the age of 79.

-Early public image
+Early years

-Von Einem first came to attention on the night of 10 May 1972 when he came to the aid of a Roger James, a gay man who had been thrown into the River Torrens during the Murder of George Duncan.
-A group of police officers were suspected of these crimes, but nobody was formally charged or convicted.
+Bevan Spencer von Einem first came to public attention in May 1972 when he came to the aid of Roger James, a gay man who had been thrown into the River Torrens during the murder of George Duncan.
+A group of police officers were suspected of these crimes, but nobody was charged or convicted.

-The area was a popular beat where gay men would meet covertly, as homosexual acts were illegal in South Australia at that time.
-Duncan, a British law lecturer who had arrived in Australia only seven weeks before, died of drowning as he was unable to swim.
-Roger James was also thrown into the river, and suffered a broken leg.
+The area was a popular beat where gay men would meet covertly (homosexual acts were illegal in South Australia until 1975).
+Duncan, a British law lecturer who had arrived in Australia only seven weeks before, died of drowning because he was unable to swim.
+Roger James was also thrown into the river and suffered a broken leg.
 James managed to crawl to the roadside, where von Einem saw him and rendered assistance by driving him to the Royal Adelaide Hospital.
 James recovered from his injuries.